 We got there at 12 pm on a Friday, which was a good thing because as we were leaving, the line of people who wanted to come in was getting long.

 The photo gallery

 There are two sections to the museum.
 The first is a gallery filled with optical illusion murals.
 Each has a painted icon somewhere on the floor that gives you the best position to take your shot.
 There are also photo samples on the wall so you’ll know the best position to place yourself.
 Tripods are available to rent if you and a companion want to both be in a photo.

 My “cameraman” didn’t always comply with the instructions and either shot me too close-up (making me look like a stuck pig) or at the wrong angle.
 Oh well, at least I had a camera operator!
 He did manage to get some decent photos, which you can see throughout this post.

 The murals are placed close together on each side of the gallery walls, so at first, it was a little confusing finding the floor marks and hard to avoid someone walking through a shot.
 But despite those challenges, we managed pretty well.
 I hammed it up big time.
 The gallery staff was great about managing the crowd size so the rooms didn’t get packed.

 The Upside-Down House

-After winding our way through the gallery of murals, which included some upstairs, we were sent around to the other side of the building to see the Upside-Down House.
+After winding our way through the gallery of murals, which included some that were upstairs, we were sent around to the Upside-Down House in the other section of the museum.
 It’s a series of rooms where all the furnishings are upside down.

-Each group gets 4 minutes to take their shots.
+Each group gets 4 minutes on a timer to take their shots.
 Afterward, you can use your smartphone or editing software on your computer to rotate and adjust them.
-Once they’re rotated, it will look like you’re walking upside down.
+Once they’re rotated, it will look like you’re upside down.

-My “camera operator” was supposed to include the floor and ceiling to get the best results but again, didn’t always comply.
-Even though a bunch of them were unusable, he managed to get a few that worked.
+My “cameraman” was supposed to include the floor and ceiling to get the best results but again, he didn’t always comply.
+A bunch of shots were unusable but there were a few that worked.